1827 Front Street Slidell, LA 70458

 Before renovations began, the Norfolk Southern Railway donated the depot and about two acres of land to the city, and resolutions were made authorizing the mayor to enter into agreements with the LDOTD for depot renovation.
 Later that same year, the building was put on the National Register of Historic Places, protecting the historic character of the building.

 Renovations to the depot were made in three phases.
 Phase I funding consisted of the $204,000 ISTEA grant matched by $56,000 of city sales tax funds, and was completed in less than a year.
 N-Y Associates Inc. /Architects, Ltd. performed the design and Edel Construction did the work, including replacement of the roof and support beams, replacement of windows, lead paint abatement, new electrical service, and installation of the trunk line for the fire suppression sprinkler system.
 Additionally, 90 years of neglect was cleaned from the interior.
 Phases II and III were funded by $200,000 from the state and $200,000 in city funds, and continued the gutting and rebuilding of the station to compliment the Olde Towne street landscaping that was underway.
 The Amtrak office, waiting room, and rest rooms take up about 1,000 square feet of the station today.
-Also currently located in the depot are the Slidell Art League Gallery and Slidell Cultural Center, as well as two restaurants, the Times Bar & Grill and the Beignet Station.
+Also currently located in the depot are two restaurants, the Times Bar & Grill and the Beignet Station.

 The city successfully established an Olde Towne–Train Depot–Robert’s Landing Park connection that served to revitalize the city’s older core.
 However, it was fall of 2006 before the city had recovered sufficiently from Hurricane Katrina’s ravages to begin to pick up with its cultural life in Old Towne as before.